terra-money/docs/docs/develop/module-specifications/spec-slashing.md

 # Slashing

-The slashing module enables Terra to disincentivize any attributable action by a protocol-recognized actor with value at stake by penalizing them ("slashing").
-Terra mainly uses the [`Staking`](./spec-staking.md) module to slash when violating validator responsibilities (such as missing too many `VotePeriod`s in the exchange rate oracle).
-This module deals with lower-level penalties at the Tendermint consensus level, such as double-signing.
+The slashing module enables Terra to disincentivize any attributable action by a protocol-recognized actor with value at stake by penalizing them.
+The penalty is called [slashing](../../learn/glossary.md#slashing).
+Terra mainly uses the [`Staking`](./spec-staking.md) module to slash when violating validator responsibilities, such as missing too many `VotePeriod`s in the exchange rate oracle.
+This module manages lower-level penalties at the Tendermint consensus level, such as double-signing.

 ## Message Types